kuricarino/Game-Project-Zero/README.md

 ii.
 Add click disable function on F buttons so user cannot answer the same question again

 iii.
+Tyepwriter effect (Could not get it to work line by line.
+Would print paragraph at the beginning as one "line")

+iv.
 Add font awesome icon to 'download failed, try again' state (Using font awesome on DOM created elements).

         let threeWrongLink = document.createElement("i");
             threeWrongLink.setAttribute("id", "try-again");